devrel-kr/azure-openai-connector/README.md

 # OpenAI Connector

-OpenAI API와 Azure OpenAI Service API에 대한 파워 플랫폼 커스텀 커넥터 프로젝트입니다.
+This is a Power Platform custom connector project for OpenAI API and Azure OpenAI Service API.

 ## Prerequisites